Fashion Retail Academy: The Mayor's Skills Academies Quality Mark

 In 2022, the Fashion Retail Academy was awarded two Mayor’s Skills Academies Quality Marks for education provision within the Creative Sector and the Digital Sector.

 Launched in March 2022 by the Mayor of London and the London Assembly, the Mayor's Skills Academies Quality Mark is an annual accreditation that identifies and recognises high-quality skills training providers in London.
 The Quality Mark covers six priority sectors that are considered key for London’s recovery and long-term economic growth.
 The Quality Mark is designed to help learners find industry-relevant skills provision across the city of London.

 Academic Partnership with Falmouth University

 Fashion Retail Academy is classed as a "listed body" on the UK Government website, meaning that it cannot award degrees; students at a listed body may receive their degrees from a "recognised body", one authorised to award degrees.

 The Academy has a partnership with Falmouth University.

 Location

-The Fashion Retail Academy is situated on Gresse Street, north-west of Tottenham Court Road underground station.

-In 2024, the Academy will be moving to Electra House in Moorgate.
+In 2024, the Academy moved to Electra House in Moorgate.
 The building was previously occupied by London Metropolitan University, and is currently undergoing a £21 million refurbishment.